Asymptotic stability of sharp fronts: Analysis and rigorous computation: One bound state implies stability

 In other words, $\lambda_\gamma$ is a strictly increasing function of $\gamma$.

-We are now in a position to prove the assertion.
-We merely pause to remark that the result is related to the Aronszajn-Krein formula for finite-rank perturbations.~\cite{Simon} For $\gamma>0$, suppose that $\lambda_\gamma$ is a negative eigenvalue of $H_\gamma$ and $v_\gamma$ the corresponding eigenfunction, that is,
+We are now in a position to prove that $H_\gamma$ has no negative eigenvalues for $\gamma>-(\int q)^{-1}$.
+It is noteworthy that the result is related to the Aronszajn--Krein formula for finite-rank perturbation theory (see, for instance, \cite{Simon}).